Teach SG seeks to empower and equip NUS students who want to make a difference in the lives of these disadvantaged children and youth.

 *Only items that are essential to the project will qualify for funding.
 OSA reserves the right to reject expenditures as deemed fit.
 Applicants are encouraged to seek clarification prior to spending, if uncertain.

-Teach SG is open to all existing projects or new projects involved in academic coaching and mentoring to children or youths from disadvantaged backgrounds.
+Teach SG is open to all NUS students currently involved or interested in academic coaching and mentoring projects to children or youths from disadvantaged backgrounds.

-All applicants including members of project team must be full time NUS Students with at least 1 semester left before graduation.
+- All applicants including members of project team must be full time NUS students with at least one semester left before graduation.

-Projects or contact time with beneficiaries must span a minimum of 10 weeks with at least 1 session (1.5 hours) per week.
+- Projects or contact time with beneficiaries should span a minimum of 10 weeks with at least one session (approx. 1.5 hours) per week.

 All projects will be evaluated by a panel as accorded to points in the following areas: